 Norway is a great destination if you are planning to bring your electric vehicle (EV) with you.
 Here are a few tips and tricks you should know before setting off on your Norwegian EV adventure.

-Electric cars are exempt from road tolls, they are allowed free public parking, free public charging, reduced highway ferry rates and are allowed to drive in most bus lanes.
+Electric cars are exempt from road tolls, they are allowed free public charging, free public parking in some municipalities, reduced highway ferry rates and are allowed to drive in most bus lanes.

 This guide has been written in order to help you to take advantage of using your electric car in Norway and will help you on your way in your Norwegian EV adventure!

 Toll roads in Norway are quite numerous, and the cost of travelling through them can add up.
 All electric cars in Norway, including those with foreign registration plates, can drive through the many toll roads free of charge.

 The saving made can be substantial.
 In order to take advantage of this, you will need to apply for an AutoPASS tag from a Norwegian authorised toll operator.

 Deposit for AutoPASS tag: NOK 200.
 You can return the AutoPASS tag at the end of your trip and get the deposit back (administration fee).

 All public parking spaces are labelled with a P-sign, with a white P and blue background (pictured).